 As anticipation builds for his forthcoming album Traphouse Jodeci II, we called Ye Ali to talk about his Instagram caption-driven road to success, appreciation for dance choreography, & everything in between.
 Ye Ali’s new single Too Much featuring Key! is available now.

-SL: & 40 usually just posts one liners and stuff.
-So you just had like a one-liner that hit home?
+SL: & 40 usually just posts one-liners and stuff.
+So you just had a one-liner that hit home?

 YE ALI: Yeah, I think the most popular one I have now is the phrase, “You’re not proud of me, you’re just surprised.”
 I said that maybe a couple of years ago and then 6LACK’s manager reposted it on Instagram and then a bunch of people started hitting me up about the quote.
 So shit like that happens, then it’ll put me on somebody’s radar.
 And then I’ve had like bigger artists or bloggers or whatever, posting my shit and then fans have tagged me, like, “Yo tag Ye Ali, tag Ye Ali.”
 And then they’ll either like delete it or tag me.